wightsci/OneNoteUtilitiesGraph/docs/Get-ONTableAsObject.md

 ...    ...    ...
 ```

-This example retrieves an XML table with the data id 'myTable' using  **Get-ONElement** and converts it into a PSCustomobject array
+This example retrieves an XML table with the data id 'myTable' using  **Get-ONElement** and converts it into a PSCustomobject array.

 ### Example 2
 ```powershell